FixelAlgorithmsTeam/fixel/_posts/2018-12-22-fixel-recolor-1.md

 What it basically does is add Black and White at the edges of the Gradient Map hence Black is mapped to Black and White is mapped to White which means they don't get any color shift.
 The user experiment with this till the best result in the user eyes.

+### Black & White Images
+Use [Fixel Recolor] to give Black & White images special color (Tinting) treatment.
+It works like magic and results can be mush more impressive than Duotone.
+Pay with the Opacity of the Gradient Map Adjustment Layer to set the correct intensity of the tinting.

 ## Real World Examples

 [Show animation of the whole process]

 ## Summary

-[Fixel Recolor 1 PS][98] introduces a new functionality which has never been available in Photoshop before - Automatic, Machine Learning Powered, analysis of image Color Palette.
+[Fixel Recolor 1][98] introduces a new functionality which has never been available in Photoshop before - Automatic, Machine Learning Powered, analysis of image Color Palette.
 Once the user (Be a Retoucher, Photographer or Designer) has such a functionality it can be used in many ways.
-We tried making the UI of [Fixel Recolor 1 PS][98] intuitive and supportive of any user workflow.
+We tried making the UI of [Fixel Recolor 1][98] intuitive and supportive of any user workflow.
 The UI allows the user to create presets of Color Palettes, Integrate Colors into Photoshop (Swatches) and most of all - Recolor / Color Grade / Style Transfer the image.

 Give it a try and share the results with us.